verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 ---
-title: "Use Fluent-Operator and Fluent-Bit"
+title: "Use Fluent Operator and Fluent Bit"
 linkTitle: Fluent Operator
-description: "Configure Fluent-bit using Fluent-Operator"
+description: "Configure Fluent Bit using Fluent Operator"
 weight: 2
 draft: false
 ---
-From Verrazzano v1.6.0, Fluent-Operator is included as part of the logging stack.
-When enabled, via the Verrazzano custom resource, Fluent-operator configures and manages Fluent-bit, a logging agent that runs as a daemonset.
+From Verrazzano v1.6.0, Fluent Operator is included as part of the logging stack.
+When enabled, via the Verrazzano custom resource, Fluent Operator configures and manages Fluent Bit, a logging agent that runs as a daemonset.

-## Fluent-bit
+## Fluent Bit

-Fluent-bit is a logging agent that collects, processes, and sends logs from Kubernetes clusters to log stores.
+Fluent Bit is a logging agent that collects, processes, and sends logs from Kubernetes clusters to log stores.

-Using fluent-operator, Verrazzano deploys Fluent-bit daemonset which runs one Fluent-bit replica per node in the verrazzano-system namespace.
-Each instance pulls logs from the node's `/var/log/containers` directory and writes them to target OpenSearch data stream.
+Using Fluent Operator, Verrazzano deploys Fluent Bit daemonset which runs one Fluent Bit replica per node in the verrazzano-system namespace.
+Each instance reads logs from the node's `/var/log/containers` directory and writes them to a target OpenSearch data store.

-The four fundamental types of configurations in Fluent-bit are:
+The four fundamental types of configurations in Fluent Bit are:

 - Input: to collect data from a source.
 - Filter: to process data that was collected.
 - Output: to send collected and processed logs to a data store.
 - Parser: to parse data in a specific format.
 Inputs and filters make use of parser configs.

-## Fluent-Operator
+## Fluent Operator

-Verrazzano includes fluent-operator as an optional component.
-When enabled, via the Verrazzano custom resource, the operator is installed in the cluster in the `verrazzano-system` namespace and creates the Fluent-bit daemonset in the same namespace using the required custom resources.
+Verrazzano includes Fluent Operator as an optional component.
+When enabled, via the Verrazzano custom resource, the operator is installed in the cluster in the `verrazzano-system` namespace and creates the Fluent Bit daemonset in the same namespace using the required custom resources.

-For a list of custom resources that the operator supports to configure Fluent-bit, see [Fluent-bit resources](https://github.com/verrazzano/fluent-operator#fluent-bit)
+For a list of custom resources that the operator supports to configure Fluent Bit, see [Fluent Bit resources](https://github.com/verrazzano/Fluent Operator#Fluent Bit)

 All the CRDs with the prefix _Cluster_ are cluster-wide configurations that can be used to configure all the cluster logs.

 Like cluster-wide resources, the operator comes with namespaced resources which when created will process logs from the namespace in which these resources exist.
 The namespaced and cluster-wide configurations will run in conjunction and complement each other.
 Creating a namespaced resource doesn't override an existing cluster-wide resource.

-### Enable logging with Fluent-Operator
+### Enable logging with Fluent Operator

-Verrazzano resource defines two components to configure logging using fluent-operator:
+Verrazzano resource defines two components to configure logging using Fluent Operator:

-- fluentOperator: When enabled, installs fluent-operator and configures a Fluent-bit instance running as a daemonset in the cluster.
+- fluentOperator: When enabled, installs Fluent Operator and configures a Fluent Bit instance running as a daemonset in the cluster.
 The fluentOperator component creates ClusterInput CRs of type tail and systemd, and a set of ClusterFilters to enrich the collected logs with Kubernetes metadata.
 - fluentbitOpensearchOutput: When enabled, creates two ClusterOutput resources to send logs from the cluster to OpenSearch.
 The two clusteroutputs are:
-    - opensearch-system-clusteroutput: A central output sink to send logs coming out of namespaces where the Verrazzano components reside to verrazzano-system data stream in OpenSearch.
+    - opensearch-system-clusteroutput: A central output sink to send logs coming from namespaces where the Verrazzano components reside to the verrazzano-system data stream in OpenSearch.
-    - opensearch-application-clusteroutput: Send logs coming out of namespaces that are not system to verrazzano-application-<namespace_name> data stream.
+    - opensearch-application-clusteroutput: Send logs coming from namespaces that are not system to the verrazzano-application-<namespace_name> data stream.

 By default, the above two components are disabled and need to be enabled in the Verrazzano custom resource.
 Following is an example of Verrazzano resource manifest with the two components enabled: